zhiqianGU/Genera-ve_AI_Research_s47320468/README.md

 - **Python** (or **R**) – For data analysis and visualization.
 - **Office Suites / Google Docs** – Used for creating reports, documentation, and other textual data.

-## License

-> If you are releasing this project publicly, indicate the open-source license here (e.g., MIT, Apache, etc.).
-Otherwise, note whether it is for internal use only.

-## Contact Information

-- **Project Lead/Supervisor:** [Your Name or your Tutor’s Name] – [Email Address]
-- **GitHub Username:** [Your GitHub Username]
-- **Additional Contacts:** (Include any additional contact details if needed.)

-If you have any questions, want to contribute, or spot any issues, please open an issue or contact us directly.
-Thank you for your interest and support!